-In August 2003, the Company's stockholders approved the 2003 Equity Incentive Plan (2003 Plan), under which shares of common stock are reserved for the granting of options, stock bonuses, and restricted stock awards by the Company.
+In September 2013, the Company's stockholders approved the 2013 Equity Incentive Plan (2013 Plan), under which shares of common stock are reserved for the granting of options, stock bonuses, and restricted stock awards by the Company.
 These awards may be granted to employees, members of the Board of Directors, and consultants to the Company.
-The 2003 Plan has a term of ten years and replaced the 1993 Stock Option Plan, which had similar terms.
-The 2003 Plan permits the Company to (i) grant incentive stock options to directors and employees at not less than 100% of the fair value of common stock on the date of grant; (ii) grant nonqualified options to employees, and consultants at not less than 85% of fair value; (iii) award stock bonuses; and (iv) grant rights to acquire restricted stock at not less than 85% of fair value.
+The 2013 Plan has a term of ten years and replaced the 2003 Equity Incentive Plan, which had similar terms.
+The 2013 Plan permits the Company to (i) grant incentive stock options to directors and employees at not less than 100% of the fair value of common stock on the date of grant; (ii) grant nonqualified options to employees, directors, and consultants at not less than 85% of fair value; (iii) award stock bonuses; and (iv) grant rights to acquire restricted stock at not less than 85% of fair value.
 Options generally vest over a four- or five-year period and have a term of ten years.
 Options granted to 10% stockholders have a maximum term of five years and require an exercise price equal to at least 110% of the fair value on the date of grant.
 The exercise price of all options granted to date has been at least equal to the fair value of common stock on the date of grant.

-Restricted stock units granted in 2007 vested over a four- or five-year period, subject to certain performance conditions, and terminated on August 19, 2012.
+Restricted stock units, which had been previously granted in 2007 pursuant to the Company's 2003 Equity Incentive Plan, vested over a four- or five-year period, subject to certain performance conditions, and terminated on August 19, 2012.